Human Rights, Justice & Equality

 LGBTIQ Equality Strategy 2020-2025

-The LGBTIQ Strategy is designed to promote inclusivity and acceptance in the EU and to enable people to be open regarding sexual orientation, gender identity, gender expression and sex characteristics.
+The LGBTIQ Equality Strategy is designed to promote inclusivity and acceptance in the EU and to enable people to be open regarding sexual orientation, gender identity, gender expression and sex characteristics.
 It is focused on ensuring the safety of LGBTIQ people and on ensuring that European society is LGBTIQ inclusive.

 How will it impact Irish civil society organisations?